What do you need to climb Kilimanjaro?

 Tents.
 We provide clients with high-quality, four-season mountain tents.
 Each tent sleeps two people, so please note that you'll be sharing your tent with one other person (unless you request a single supplement).
 Follow Alice toilet.
 We supply our climbers with a private toilet that's housed in a little tent.
 This is more hygienic than using the communal ablutions.
 Sleeping bag.
 You need a bag that can handle very cold conditions.
 We provide The North Face four-season sleeping bags suitable for at least -20° C (-4° F).
-Insulated sleeping mat.
+A sleeping mat.
 We provide you with a padded mat that provides further insulation as well as a comfy sleeping spot.
 Down jacket.
 We supply high-quality down jackets that can withstand temperatures up to -20° C (-4° F).
 These can be rented from Follow Alice at $40 per jacket.
 We highly recommend these!
 Trekking poles.
 We can rent you high-quality, collapsible trekking poles for $15.

 1 daypack (between 35 and 45 litres) 1 daypack rain cover 1 duffel bag (between 65 and 100 litres) 1 water bladder 1+ water bottle